-To enroll in this course, you’ll need to purchase a level three membership for approximately $259.90.
-With this membership, you’ll gain access to interactive audio, language and culture lessons, voice recognition software for practice and three bonus survival kits.
+To enroll in this course, you’ll need to purchase a level three membership for approximately $150.
+With this membership, you’ll gain access to interactive audio, language and culture lessons, voice recognition for speaking practice and a bonus survival kit.

 There are no requirements for enrolling, but you may have to take a test to determine if advanced Japanese is ideal for you.

 Are you studying for JLPT N2, one of the highest levels of formal fluency?
-This fantastic course from Udemy is perfect for you.
+Then this fantastic course from Udemy is perfect for you.

-In this course, which is only $11.99 with a money-back guarantee, you’ll be formally trained by a native speaker for the purpose of acing your JLPT N2—with 11 hours worth of videos.
+In this course, which often goes on sale for less than $20, you’ll be formally trained by a native speaker for the purpose of acing your JLPT N2—with 11 hours worth of videos.